rutultank27/To-Do-App/README.md

 - User can add task in to-do list.
 - User can delete the task.
 - User will get error message while he/she is trying to enter the same task again.
+- User will get error message if he/she is clicking on Add Task button without entering task.